 If you're like me, you often find yourself feeling like there's not enough time in the day—and by often, I mean pretty much every day.
 When there's no time to waste and you have to nail down your priorities, adding structure and consistency becomes a necessity.
 That's where time blocking apps are an excellent way to manage your schedule: they force you to plan out every minute of your day.

 Some time blocking apps work better for people who are more visual, while others are better for those who need more organization.
-Some apps are geared towards solopreneurs and freelancers, while others are designed for folks who work as part of a corporate team.
-That's why I spent several days testing more than 20 time blocking apps—to figure out which ones were the best for which people.
+Some apps are geared toward solopreneurs and freelancers, while others are designed for folks who work as part of a corporate team.
+That's why I spent several days researching and testing more than 30 time blocking apps—to figure out which ones were the best for which people.

 Whatever your reason for time blocking, one of the time blocking calendars here should speak to you and your needs.